 Central nervous system (CNS) diseases are a leading cause of death and disability worldwide, and their incidence is expected to increase in tandem with global life expectancies.
 Many available CNS therapies only ameliorate disease symptoms rather than halting or reversing the actual disease burden, and potential CNS drugs also have lower success rates at all stages of the clinical development pipeline compared to non-CNS candidates.
 To combat these issues, we currently focus our efforts in the following general areas:

-Building CNS tissue models using human pluripotent stem cells (hPSCs)
+Building CNS tissue models using human induced pluripotent stem cells (iPSCs)

 Improving the specificity of molecular targeting

 Signaling pathways are incredibly complex, yet have surprising redundancy.
 For example, the >30 members of the transforming growth factor beta (TGFβ) superfamily signal through only 7 type I and 5 type II receptors that form homomeric or heteromeric complexes which dictate how the signal is processed.
 So, for example, if we want to use a TGFβ protein for a therapeutic purpose, how do we ensure that it only signals through the appropriate receptor complex that generates the desired response?
-To address this problem, we are developing advanced in vitro selection techniques to isolate molecular modulators of specific soluble proteins and cell surface receptors.
-While our immediate interests apply to the CNS, we anticipate these technologies could be applied to numerous diseases or used to intimately probe biological function.
+To address this problem, we are developing new in vitro selection workflows to isolate biomolecules with high affinity and specificity against soluble proteins and cell surface receptors.
+While our immediate interests apply to the CNS and brain drug delivery, we anticipate these technologies could be applied to numerous diseases or used to intimately probe biological function.

 Conditionally-fluorescent molecular biosensors